vijaypemmaraju/statify/README.md

 ### Intro
-Statify is a state management framework that keeps all state inside a single tree/store, but with as little boilerplace as possible.
+Statify is a state management framework that keeps all state inside a single tree/store, but with as little boilerplate as possible.

 ### Initialization
 ```javascript